 He could never forget that his father – the proprietor of a Worcester music shop – was merely a tradesman in the homes of the local gentry whose pianos he tuned.
 And having married, in 1889, into a higher stratum of society (Alice Roberts was the daughter of a general in the Indian Army), he could never rid himself of the feeling that he was being sneered at in the best circles.

 Yet it was Alice Elgar who, by her belief in his future, gave Elgar the security he needed.
 Before she met him, she had published poetry and a two-volume novel, but any ambition she may have had for herself was completely subsumed in her unwavering devotion to the cause of her husband.
 Without Alice, Elgar might have remained no more than a provincial journeyman musician.
 After her death in 1920, he virtually abandoned composition.

 How old was Edward Elgar when he died?

 Elgar was 76 when he died, but the masterpieces of his maturity all belong to a 20-year span, roughly from his 40th to his 60th year.
 With his early career of teaching and playing, it took him many years to find a truly individual voice.
 Oratorio and dramatic cantata were the mainstays of the British tradition, and at first he seemed destined to remain within it.

 What is Edward Elgar most famous for?

 Equal to the symphonies in scope are the Violin Concerto and Falstaff, while the two overtures Cockaigne and In the South are tours de force of orchestral mastery.
-The Cello Concerto of 1919 was Elgar’s swansong: nothing that he wrote subsequently has anything like the same substance, although the fragments of the Third Symphony, magnificently realised by Anthony Payne in 1997, reveal that the fires within were still smoldering.
+Elgar's Cello Concerto of 1919 was the composer's swansong: nothing that he wrote subsequently has anything like the same substance, although the fragments of the Third Symphony, magnificently realised by Anthony Payne in 1997, reveal that the fires within were still smouldering.